ericthehacker/workshop-app/README.md

 #### 1. Create a command class

-Simply create a new PHP class inside of the `src/Command` folder and extend it from `AbstractCommand`.
+Simply create a new PHP class inside of the `src/Command` folder and extend it from `ContainerAwareCommand`.
 Make sure the namespace is `Magento\Bootstrap\Command`.

 #### 2. Override configure method